 ACFA Annual reports

-The Aged Care Financing Authority (ACFA) presented its 2017 Report on Funding and Financing of the Aged Care Sector to the Government on 26 July 2017.
-This report examines the developments, issues and challenges affecting the sector, and provides a range of statistics and analysis of the provision of aged care in Australia.
-This report includes analysis of financial data collected from the 2015-16 year.
-The report also examines issues and trends emerging since 1 July 2016 and looks forward to challenges into the future.
+The Aged Care Financing Authority (ACFA) presented its 2018 Report on Funding and Financing of the Aged Care Sector to the Government on 31 July 2018.
+The report examines developments, issues and challenges affecting the sector, and provides a range of statistics and analysis of the provision of aged care in Australia.
+This report includes analysis of financial data collected from the 2016-17 year, and also examines issues and challenges emerging since 1 July 2017.